cognitect-labs/aws-api/README.md

 [aws-sdk-js](https://github.com/aws/aws-sdk-js/) as
 the source for these, and release individual artifacts for each api.
 The [api descriptors](https://github.com/aws/aws-sdk-js/tree/master/apis)
-include the AWS api-version in their filenames (and in their data), for example you'll see both of the following files listed:
+include the AWS `api-version` in their filenames (and in their data).
+For example you'll see both of the following files listed:

     dynamodb-2011-12-05.normal.json